Have You have just separated or divorce and need financial support or maintenance – what can you do ?

 Going to Court is always the last resort!

-The first and best way to always approach these financial matters is through discussion with your ex-partner or if your relationship has totally broken down and you can’t talk to each other, then engage the services of an accredited specialist Family Lawyer to help you negotiate spousal or financial support.
+The first and best way to always approach these financial matters is through discussion with your ex-partner or if your relationship has totally broken down and you can’t talk to each other, then engage the services of specialist Family Lawyer to help you negotiate spousal or financial support.

 What if my ex refuses to pay me Spousal Maintenance?